kwaldenphd/data-visceralization/README.md

 If working collaboratively, the notebook should include comments from each member of the group.
 These can be combined in a single notebook or submitted individually along with work completed collaboratively.

-Questions to consider as a starting place:
-- What are some of your initial observations from this experience?
-- What stood out in your exploration of the data?
-- Anything that surprised or concerned you?
-- How are you thinking about race and surveillance differently after this experience?
-  * Connections with previous class content/discussion
-- Other comments/questions/etc

 # Option #1: Data Tracking Log

 Keep a log this week tracking how and where you appear in surveillance technology systems.